-In the following section, I will show you how we installed Puppy Arcade to a USB Flash Drive using Windows and our Universal USB Installer.
+In the following section, I will show you how we installed Puppy Arcade to a USB Flash Drive using Windows.
 Puppy Arcade (created by Scott Jarvis), is a remix of Puppy Linux with a strong focus on Console Game Emulation.
-Puppy Arcade includes some of the most popular Console Game Emulation software available for Linux.
-Of course you will need to supply your own game ROMS.
+It includes some of the most popular Console Game Emulation software available for Linux.
+Of course you will still need to supply your own game ROMS.

-Console Game Systems that can be emulated include: Amiga, Atari, Amstrad, Arcade Machines, Colecovision, Commodore (64/128/VIC20/PET), GameBoys (GB, GBC, GBA), GameGear, Genesis, MasterSystem, MS DOS, NeoGeo, NeoGeo CD, NES/Famicom, PC Engine/TurboGrafix 16, PSX, Scumm, SNES and ZX Spectrum.
+Some of the Console Game Systems that can be emulated include; Amiga, Atari, Amstrad, Arcade Machines, Colecovision, Commodore (64/128/VIC20/PET), GameBoys (GB, GBC, GBA), GameGear, Genesis, MasterSystem, MS DOS, NeoGeo, NeoGeo CD, NES/Famicom, PC Engine/TurboGrafix 16, PSX, Scumm, SNES and ZX Spectrum.

-Run GParted from a USB Flash Drive using Windows and our Universal USB Installer to complete the task.
+Run GParted from a USB Flash Drive using Windows to complete the task.
 GParted is a popular graphical partition editor headed by Curtis Gedak.
 This powerful tool that can be used to create, reorganize, and or delete disk partitions.
 Other Key features include the ability to create multiple partitions, enable or disable the boot flag, Resize a partition, format, and much more.
 GParted supports ext2/ext3/ext4, FAT16/FAT32, hfs/hfs+, linux-swap, NTFS, reiserfs/4, ufs, xfs file systems.
 And can also detect RAID devices.